 The Tax Relief and Health Care Act first introduced the mortgage insurance deduction back in 2006.
-Congress extended the deduction in 2015 when it passed the Protecting Americans from Tax Hikes (PATH) Act, but the deduction expired on December 31, 2016.
+Congress extended it in 2015 when it passed the Protecting Americans from Tax Hikes (PATH) Act, but the deduction expired on December 31, 2016.
 The extension was good for only one year.

-Then Congress stepped in again.
-The Bipartisan Budget Act of 2018 retroactively extended the mortgage insurance premiums deduction again through 2017.
-This is one of those tax deductions that tends to be resuscitated annually.
-On January 8, 2019, California Representative Julia Brownley introduced the Mortgage Insurance Tax Deduction Act of 2019, which would permanently enshrine the deduction in the tax code and would apply to all amounts paid or accrued since December 31, 2017, but it was not passed.
+On January 8, 2019, California Representative Julia Brownley introduced the Mortgage Insurance Tax Deduction Act of 2019, which would have permanently enshrined the deduction in the tax code and would have applied to all amounts paid or accrued since December 31, 2017, but it was not passed.

 The mortgage insurance premium deduction applies only to loans taken out on or after January 1, 2007.
-The insurance policy must be for home acquisition debt on a first or second home.
+Deductions related to mortgages must be for a home acquisition debt on a first or second home.
 A home acquisition debt is one whose proceeds are used to buy, build, or substantially improve a residence.

 You typically can't rent the second home out—you must use it personally, such as a vacation home you visit in the summer.
-You might still qualify a deduction, however, if you treat the second home as an income-producing business asset.
+You might still qualify for a deduction, however, if you treat the second home as an income-producing business asset.
 Home equity loans don't qualify for the deduction, nor do cash-out refinances.
-However, refinance loans up to the amount of the original mortgage are covered, however.
+However, refinance loans up to the amount of the original mortgage are covered.

 Claiming the Deduction

 Mortgage insurance premiums paid during the year are reported on Form 1098.
 You should receive this form from your lender after the close of the tax year.
-You can find the amount you paid in premiums in box 4.
+You can find the amount you paid in premiums in Box 5.
 There’s currently no limit on the amount of the deduction you can claim if you and your loan qualify.
 You can deduct this entire amount.

 Mortgage insurance premiums are itemized tax deductions.
 They're reported on line 13 of Schedule A, "Interest You Paid."
 You can’t claim the mortgage insurance premiums deduction if you claim the standard deduction—you must itemize using Schedule A.

-And if you missed the boat in 2017 and neglected to claim this deduction although you could have?
-All isn't lost.
-You can typically amend your tax return with the IRS for up to three years after you file the original return or two years after you've paid any tax due on that return, whichever is later.
+If you neglected to claim this deduction in previous years, although you could have, you can typically amend your tax return with the IRS up to three years after you file the original return (or two years after you've paid any tax due on that return, whichever is later).

 Canceling Your Insurance

-It can pay to check your current mortgage balance against your home's fair market value even if it turns out that you can claim a tax deduction for PMI again in 2018.
-You no longer have to pay private mortgage insurance when your equity in the property exceeds 20 percent, but it's unlikely that either your lender or the insurer will point this out to you.
+It can pay to check your current mortgage balance against your home's fair market value, even if it turns out that you can claim a tax deduction for PMI again.
+You no longer have to pay private mortgage insurance when your equity in the property exceeds 20%, but it's unlikely that either your lender or the insurer will point that out to you.

-No one is going to voluntarily cancel your policy for you when you hit this magic number—but you can.
-Be prepared to have your home appraised or a value otherwise assigned by a professional so you can prove the insurance is no longer required.
+No one will voluntarily cancel your policy for you when you hit this magic number, but you can.
+Be prepared to have your home appraised, or get a value otherwise assigned by a professional, so you can prove that the insurance is no longer required.
 That way, regardless of whether Congress extends the deduction, you'll at least save on monthly costs by canceling your policy.